-Chancellor Philip Hammond presented his Autumn Budget 2018 to the House of Commons on Monday 29th October 2018.
-Please read our Budget summary to see the key announcements that we feel most affect our client base:
+Please read our Autumn 2018 Budget summary to see the key announcements that we feel most affect our clients:

 - The Government are no longer planning to scrap Class 2 National Insurance Contributions (a separate flat rate contribution paid by self-employed workers making a profit of more than £6,365 a year).
 The rate for 2019/20 is £3 per week collected through self-assessment payments.